Vaguery/GP_pizza_eaters/readme.md

 So this is me thinking in Ruby about one of those little side-projects.

 I've also recently been watching [Lee Spector's explanations of Tag Space Machines](https://hampedia.org/wiki/File:Tsm.pdf) unfold.
-Tag Space Machines (TSMs) are a representation scheme for GP languages he's implented in his lab's work.
+Tag Space Machines (TSMs) are a representation scheme for GP languages he's implemented in his lab's work.
 I think I may work with TSMs here.

 ## Pizza